-Pallet Wood – Pallet wood is cheap, sometimes free and comes typically in pine or oak.
+Pallet Wood – Pallet wood is cheap, sometimes free, and comes typically in pine or oak.
 Pallet wood is a great solution for your barn wood sign due to the fact it is already distressed.
 Additionally most times it has already sat out in the weather so it is a great platform to start.

 Pallet wood is fairly simple to find.
 For example, when you are driving around on errands or home from work look at a lot of the businesses and peak at the side or the back of the buildings as you drive.
 Most times you will find pallets sitting out there.
-Generally if you go into the business and ask they are anxious to get rid of them.
+Generally, if you go into the business and ask they are anxious to get rid of them.
 Don’t take any pallets from businesses unless you ask first!

 You can also find pallets on Craigslist and Facebook Market.
 There is typically a small fee for them or free just come pick them up.
-I chose to ask some local business and got a lot for free.
+I chose to ask some local businesses and got a lot for free.

-You can get reclaimed wood by way of Craigslist or Facebook market.
+You can get reclaimed wood by way of Craigslist or the Facebook market.
 These are good sources.
 However, you can also get from anybody who is tearing down a shed or structure on their property.

 Planks – You can get planks from the sources mentioned above fairly cheaply.
 They are typically 6 inches wide by 4 to 6 feet long.
 These are ideal for putting together and making your barn wood sign.
-Planks can come in a variety of species of wood such as pine, cedar, redwood or oak.
+Planks can come in a variety of species of wood such as pine, cedar, redwood, or oak.